SystemsApproach/7E/introduction/protocols.rst

-in the IP and UDP headers); how long the header is (e.g., IP's ``HLen`` field); the addresses of the sending and receiving hosts (e.g., the ``SourceAddr`` and ``DestinationAddr`` fields in IP and ETH); and some form of error code used to detect and possiblly correct bit errors (e.g., IP and UDP's ``Checksum`` and ETH's ``CRC``.)
+in the IP and UDP headers); how long the header is (e.g., IP's ``HLen`` field); the addresses of the sending and receiving hosts (e.g., the ``SourceAddr`` and ``DestinationAddr`` fields in IP and ETH); and some form of error code used to detect and possibly correct bit errors (e.g., IP and UDP's ``Checksum`` and ETH's ``CRC``.)
 We discuss error detection, and explain why ETH does not have a length field, in Chapter 2.